 Note: A parent may request a suspension of child care at any time during a 12-month eligibility period.

-D-807: At-Risk Activity Interruptions—Tracking Non-Temporary Cessation of Activities
+D-807: Low-Income Activity Interruptions—Tracking Non-Temporary Cessation of Activities

-Boards must ensure that, with the exception of Former DFPS cases, permanent cessation of work, training, or education activities is reported in the TWIST Program Detail Activity Interruption tab in order to ensure that three months of continued care are provided while a parent attempts to get back into work, education or training.
+Boards must ensure that, with the exception of Former DFPS cases, permanent cessation of work, training, or education activities is reported in the child care case management system as an Activity Interruption in order to ensure that at least 90 days of continued care are provided while a parent attempts to get back into work, education, or training.

 Boards must ensure that contractor staff records an interruption in work, education, or training when the parent reports the change.
-The Activity Interruption start date must immediately follow the last day of participation in work, training, or education, as reported by the parent, and child care must continue for a minimum of three months or until the scheduled redetermination, whichever is sooner.
+The Activity Interruption start date must immediately follow the last day of participation in work, training, or education as reported by the parent, and child care must continue for a minimum of 90 days or until the scheduled redetermination, whichever is sooner.
 Boards must be aware that verbal notification from the parent is allowable.

 Boards must be aware that there is no limit placed on the number of three-month continued child care periods that a customer may receive within a 12-month eligibility period.